Mopping may seem like an easy task, but if you’re disappointed with the way your floors look after a cleaning session, we can help.

 Start in the far corner furthest from the door.
-Work in straight lines, not oversaturating with water.
-This is the logical way to do it so that you don’t stand on it and make it dirty again.
+Work in straight lines, being careful not to oversaturate the floor with water.
+Work backward towards the door.
+This prevents you from standing on clean spots and making them dirty again.

 9. Not Following the Correct Dilution Ratios

 Do you think that the more cleaning solution you use, the cleaner your floor will be?
-Don’t worry, a lot of people believe this common mistake but this isn’t true.
+Don’t worry, many people believe this common mistake, but this isn’t true.
 It can actually make a mess of your home.

 Until you’re confident, try to avoid measuring any ratios by eye.
 The ratio is normally around two parts water to one part cleaning solution, though this could vary slightly.

-It’s going to be best to follow the instructions on the product.
-You may also want to double check that it’s suitable for your type of flooring too.
+Always follow the instructions on the product.
+You may also want to double-check that it’s suitable for your type of flooring too.

 10. Manually Drying Floors Too Quickly